elena-pan/FitSpire/README.md

 #### Challenges
 * Server sends fitness challenges
-* Next challenge is schedueled to be sent 1 day after the last one is completed
+* Next challenge is scheduled to be sent 1 day after the last one is completed

 #### General
 * Toast notifications